zhuzhe1983/blinkt/examples/README.md

 ## List of examples with basic instructions

 - 1d_tetris - shows randomly coloured lights falling into place and clearing occasionally.
 No input needed.
 Offline.
-- binary_clock - shows time in hours, minutes, and seconds using the local time from your Pi.
+- binary_clock - shows time in hours, minutes, and seconds using the local time from your Jetson Nano.
 No input needed.
 Offline.
-- binary_clock_meld - shows time in hours (red), minutes (green) and seconds (blue) using local time from your Pi.
+- binary_clock_meld - shows time in hours (red), minutes (green) and seconds (blue) using local time from your Jetson Nano.
 No input needed.
 Offline.
 - blinkt_thermo - draws a graph of the temperature based on the openweather data for whatever city you set it to.
 Needs keys and ID from openweathermap.org.
 Online.
 - candle - flickers the pixels in a candle effect.
 May require a numpy install.
 Offline.
 - cheerlights - reads twitter for any tweets with the hashtag "cheerlights" and a colour.
 Changes all the pixels to that colour.
 Online.